Chapter 95 BWV 214 Tönet, ihr Pauken! Erschallet, Trompeten!

 Since so much of the musical interest lies in the instrumental lines, the choral writing, by necessity and contrast, is less extrovert.
 The passages of imitation are short and uncomplicated (see, for example, bars 106-109 and 138-141).
 Much else is homophonic, a forceful punching out of the call for celebratory instruments to make their proper contributions (part A) and the tribute 'long live the Queen' (part B).

 In the Oratorio, the text is based around a similar call for rejoicing, this time in the name of the Lord.
-Bach could, as elsewhere, have asked his lyricist to include specific references to the instruments so as to make the new verses appear to be fully suited to the music; but in this case he did not.
+Bach could, as elsewhere, have asked his lyricist to include specific references to the instruments so as to make the new verses appear to be fully suited to the music; but he did not.
 There is no mention of drums, trumpets or strings; the opening bars are devoted entirely to the glorification of the Lord.

 The secco tenor recitative declaims----today is the day on which to rejoice and celebrate the Queen's birthday----my olive tree is fertile and verdant----and no tempest or menacing weather can frighten me.
-Bach paints both storm and lightening----Sturm----and Blitz----with continuo bursts of activity and the final two bars of inclement weather are underpinned with repeated quavers of foreboding.
+Bach paints both storm and lightening----Sturm----and Blitz----with continuo bursts of activity and the final two bars of inclement weather are underpinned with repeated semi-quavers of foreboding.

 Sturm Blitz trübe Wolen